baileywellen/CursesAssembly/README.md

 # CursesAssembly
+## Computer Organization - Undergraduate Course

+## The task -
+* Create a sin wave using the C curses library
+* Have the graphic continuously move across the screen
+* Allow the user to stop the program whenever they would like
-Project using Curses Library in ARM Assembly Language
+* Write the project exclusively in ARM Assembly Language
-Undergraduate class - Computer Organization